dizhu-gis/cedgan-interpolation/README.md

 ### test: an example of calling the pre-trained model (200 epoches of training) with 10x10 sampled images
 %run generate.py --batchSize 64 --netG outfile_100_samples --dataset DEM --ncp 100 --outf outfile_generate_loss/100samples

-Only a small dataset is provided in this Git source, please contact patrick.zhu@pku.edu.cn for further collaboration
+Only a small dataset is provided in this Git source, please contact dizhu@umn.edu or patrick.zhu@pku.edu.cn for further collaboration

 #### some optional parameters:
 parser = argparse.ArgumentParser()